Cube diagrams and 3-dimensional Reidemeister-like moves for knots

 To describe the example we need a bit of terminology.
 A {\it bend} in a grid diagram for a link $L$ is a pair of segments in $L$ which meet at a common $X$ or $O$ marking (see Figure \ref{bend}).

 Each link component is the union of non-overlapping bends.
 For a component of the link there are two partitions of non-overlapping bends depending on whether the two segments in each bend intersect in an $X$ or $O$ marking.
 Let $\mathcal{B}$ be a collection of such partitions, one partition for each component of the link (e.g., pick all bends that intersect at an $X$ marking).
 Then $|\mathcal{B}|$ equals the grid number of $G$.
-If a bend $B\in\mathcal{B}$ passes over some other segment of $L$ and passes under some other segment of $L$, then call $B$ {\it twisted}.
+If a bend $b\in\mathcal{B}$ passes over some other segment of $L$ and passes under some other segment of $L$, then call $b$ {\it twisted}.

 The example is the grid diagram pictured in Figure~\ref{badgrid}.
-Without loss of generality, give the above grid diagram the $(x,y)$-orientation.
-There are exactly two partitions of the link into a set of bends.
+Give the above grid diagram the $(x,y)$-orientation.
+There are exactly two partitions of this grid diagram of the unknot into a set of bends.
 For either partition, the bends in the partition must correspond to the set of $z$-cube bends in the cube.
 Note that for both partitions there is a pair of twisted bends $b_1$ and $b_2$ that intersect each other twice.
 So if there existed a cube diagram for this partition that projected to the grid diagram, $b_1$ and $b_2$ would be $z$-cube bends in that cube, and therefore the $z$-coordinate for $b_1$ would both be greater than and less than the $z$-coordinate for $b_2$, which is a contradiction.

 However, a grid diagram with no twisted bends does potentially come from a projection of a cube diagram.
 Such a grid diagram can be found from a given grid diagram by stabilizing.